All Victorian organisations that provide services or facilities to children are required by law to comply with the Child Safe Standards.

 - Encourage children to ‘have a say’, especially on issues that are important to them or about decisions that affect their lives.

-To help organisations to understand the requirements of the Child Safe Standards, we have developed a number of resources for our funded and/or regulated organisations, see Resources for Child Safe Standards.
+To help organisations to understand the requirements of the new Child Safe Standards, we have developed resources for DFFH funded and/or regulated organisations, see Resources for Child Safe Standards.